cosasha97/interpretability-dl-ndd/README.md

-# Application:  predicting AD diagnosis, brain volumes, age and biologi-cal sex using a multi-branch CNN
+# Application:  predicting AD diagnosis, brain volumes, age and biological sex using a multi-branch CNN

 Work done during my internship at the Aramis Lab.